-A. Service charges shall not be retained by a hotel employer but shall be paid in their entirety to the hotel worker(s) who performed services for the customers from whom the service charges are collected.
+A. Hotel employers, event center employers, and airport hospitality employers shall distribute all service charges in their entirety to the hotel workers, event center workers, and airport hospitality worker(s) who performed services for the customers from whom the service charges are collected.
 No part of these amounts may be paid to workers whose primary role is supervisory or managerial.
-No hotel employer or agent thereof shall deduct any amount from wages or other compensation due a hotel worker on account of a service charge, or require a hotel worker to credit the amount of a service charge, in whole or in part, against or as a part of the wages or other compensation due the hotel worker.
-Amounts collected as service charges shall be paid to hotel workers equitably and according to the services that are or appear to be related to the description of the service charge given by the hotel employer to the customers.
+No hotel employer, event center employer, or airport hospitality employer, or agent thereof, shall deduct any amount from wages or other compensation due a worker on account of a service charge, or require a worker to credit the amount of a service charge, in whole or in part, against or as a part of the wages or other compensation due the worker.